kensnyder/bunshine/packages/bunshine/README.md

   // you can pass a BunFile
   return c.file(
     Bun.file(filePath, {
-      // Bun will automatically set Content-Type based on the file's extension
+      // Bunshine will automatically set Content-Type based on the file bytes
-      // but you can set it or override it, for instance if Bun doesn't know it's type
+      // but you can set it or override it for non-standard mime types
       headers: { 'Content-type': 'application/json' },
     })
   );
 });

 app.get('/profile/*.jpg', async c => {
-  // you can pass a Buffer, Readable, or TypedArray const intArray = getBytesFromExternal(c.params[0]);
+  // you can pass a Buffer or Uint8Array const intArray = getBytesFromExternal(c.params[0]);
-  const resp = c.file(bytes);
-  // You can use something like file-type on npm
-  // To get a mime type based on binary data const { mime } = await fileTypeFromBuffer(intArray);
-  resp.headers.set('Content-type', mime);
-  return resp;
+  return c.file(bytes);
 });

 app.get('/files/*', async c => {